 “Well, count us in.”

-“We’ve been waiting for you boys to go out to dinner.”
+“We’re waiting for you boys to go out to dinner.”

 “Of course.
 Where have you been all day?”